Is Tokyo Safe? A Tourist's Guide to Safety and Security

 Is Tokyo Safe to Visit for Women?

-Tokyo is renowned for being one of the safest cities for women to travel to, ranking second in the world for women’s safety.
-According to the Women Peace and Security Index published by the Georgetown Institute for Women, Peace, and Security in 2023, Japan scored 0.932, reflecting its high level of safety for women.
+Tokyo is renowned for being one of the safest cities for women to travel to.
+According to the 2026 Women, Peace and Security Index, Japan scores 0.95, reflecting a very high level of safety for women.
 Tokyo, in particular, is known for being a secure and respectful environment for female travelers.
 For more details, you can consult the full report at the Georgetown Institute’s Women Peace and Security Index.

 Common Crimes and Scams That Tourists Should Be Aware Of